First Crusade: Definition, Summary, Major Battles & Facts

 The People’s Crusade in 1096

 Such was the effectiveness of Pope Urban II’s message that many ordinary people in Europe were convinced to head to the Levant to liberate Jerusalem from the Muslims.
-Unfortunately for the West, the people who marched on the Holy Land in 1096 were far from soldiers.
-They had only many poorly trained soldiers and knights in their mix.
+Unfortunately for the West, the people who marched on the Holy Land in 1096 did not possess the skills of well-trained soldiers.
+Their army comprised a large number of poorly trained soldiers and knights.

-According to a Byzantine princess, they People’s Crusade even had women and children in their mix.
+According to a Byzantine princess, the People’s Crusade even had women and children among them.
 This explains why they came to be known as the Peasants’ Crusade.

-The People’s Crusade in 1096 was not authorized by Pope Urban II nor the Byzantine rulers.
+The People’s Crusade in 1096 neither authorized by Pope Urban II nor the Byzantine rulers.
 In addition to not being skilled enough, the People’s Crusade were not properly organized and armed enough to go toe-to-toe with the Muslims.

 Led by Peter the Hermit (also known as Little Peter), the People’s Crusade committed a lot of atrocities as they marched through central Europe, killing thousands of Jews in the process.
 This ill-disciplined bunch of people also plundered a number of Hungarian cities.
 Upon arriving in Constantinople, Byzantine Emperor Alexios quickly ferried them across the Bosphorus to Asia Minor.